Types of Orthodontic Appliances

 Palatal Expander

-A Palatal Expander is often used during early interceptive (Phase I) treatment but may also be part of comprehensive care.
+A Palatal Expander is often used during early interceptive (Phase I) treatment but may also be part of teenage orthodontics.
 This device is cemented to the upper molars and is designed to gradually widen the upper jaw, especially when:

-For growing patients, the bones and connective tissue in the upper jaw are still responsive to expansion.
-Using a special key, we activate the expander over the course of 2-6 weeks, applying gradual pressure to widen the upper jaw and promote new bone growth.
+A young age is important for reliable palatal expansion.
+For growing patients, the bones and connective tissue in the upper jaw are not yet fused and thus still responsive to expansion.
+Using a special key, we activate the expander over the course of 2-6 weeks, applying gradual pressure to widen the upper jaw and promote new bone growth.Ā

 Mini-Herbst Appliance

-The Mini-Herbst Appliance is highly effective for correcting overjet (when the upper front teeth extend too far beyond the lower front teeth).
+The Mini-Herbst Appliance is highly effective for correcting a recessive lower jaw and excessive overjet.
 This appliance uses a telescoping rod and tube mechanism to:

-- Move the lower jaw forward to encourage growth.
+• Move the lower jaw into a therapeutic position to direct growth.

-- Faster and more predictable results than removable appliances like headgear.
+• We achieve faster and more predictable results than with removable appliances like headgear.

 Temporary Anchorage Devices (TADs)